Home » London » Harry Potter Studio Tour tickets

 Props at the Studios

-Of the numerous props you can see at the Harry Potter Studio Tour in London, four stand out – Potions Classroom, Memory Cabinet, Professor Umbridge’s office, and Puking Pastilles.
+Four of the numerous props you can see at the Harry Potter Studio Tour in London stand out – the Potions Classroom, the Memory Cabinet, Professor Umbridge’s office, and Puking Pastilles.

 Potions Classroom: Over 950 potion jars line the classroom walls, each containing a unique item, such as baked animal bones from a local butcher shop, dried plants, herbs, and shrunken heads created by the props department.